Nondiscrimination Notices for UMaine Publications

-Any department that is offering a program or event which is open to the public is strong encouraged to invite participates with disabilities to request, in advance, any accommodations needed to allow them to participate.
+Any department that is offering a program or event which is open to the general public should invite participants with disabilities to request, in advance, any accommodations needed to allow them to participate.
 Brochures, registration forms, press releases, and posters announcing the event or program should include a statement advising individuals how to request an accommodation.
 The following statements are examples of how this may be accomplished:

-For more information or a disability accommodation, please contact Kitty Armstrong, 207.581.1227 or email@example.com.
+- For more information or a reasonable accommodation, please contact (First and Last Name), 207.xxx.xxxx. or email@example.com.

 - It is helpful to suggest a date by which accommodation requests should be made.
 The following suggested language may be used:

-If the hosting department has any questions regarding these notices or how to meet an accommodation request, the department should contact Kitty Armonstrong, ADA Coordinator, 207.581.1227.
+If the hosting department has any questions regarding the Accommodation Request Notice or how to meet an accommodation request, the department should contact Kitty Armstrong, ADA Coordinator, at 207.581.1227 or email@example.com.